ewhicher/boomer/content/collections/pages/home.md

       -
         type: text
         text: 'Dive into their needs, wants, and relationships with charities.'
       -
+        type: hardBreak
+  -
     type: paragraph
+    content:
+      -
+        type: text
+        text: 'This is for everyone, but particularly for ' -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Communication teams '
 plan_text:
   -
     type: paragraph